Debug Multithreaded Applications in Visual Studio

 Computers with multiple processors, multi-core processors, or hyperthreading processes can run multiple threads at the same time.
 Parallel processing of multiple threads can greatly improve program performance, but it can also make debugging more difficult because it introduces the need to keep track of multiple threads.

 In addition, multithreading introduces some new types of potential bugs.
 Often, for example, two or more threads have to access the same resource, but only one thread can safely access the resource at a time.
 Some form of mutual exclusion is necessary to make sure that only one thread is accessing the resource at a time.
 If mutual exclusion is performed incorrectly, it can create a deadlock condition where no thread can execute.
 Deadlocks can be a particularly hard problem to debug.

-Visual Studio 2012 provides an improved Threads window, the new GPU Threads window, the new Parallel Watch window and other user interface improvements to make multithreaded debugging easier.
-The best way to learn about the new threading interface features is by doing the walkthroughs.
+Visual Studio provides a Threads window, a GPU Threads window, a Parallel Watch window, and other features that make multithreaded debugging easier.
+The best way to learn about the threading features is by doing the walkthroughs.
 See Walkthrough: Debugging a Multithreaded Application and Walkthrough: Debugging a C++ AMP Application.

 Visual Studio also provides powerful breakpoints and tracepoints, which can be very useful when you debug multithreaded applications.
 You can use breakpoint filters to place breakpoints on individual threads.
-See Breakpoints: Use Hit Counts, Call Stack Functions, and Conditions to Break When and Where You Want in the Visual Studio Debugger
+See Using Breakpoints

 Debugging a multithreaded application that has a user interface can be especially difficult.
 In that case, you might consider running the application on a second computer and using remote debugging.
 For information, see Remote Debugging and Diagnostics.